Online selective conformal inference: adaptive scores, convergence rates and optimality: Results for -oriented selections and regression model

-Theorems~\ref{th:rateconvfull} and \ref{th:genL2-first} are valid beyond the iid model, and we illustrate in this section how they can be applied in a specific dependent context, by considering an autoregressive time series of order $d\geq 1$, for which no selective inference is made (hence \method\: reduces here essentially to the method of \cite{angelopoulos2024online}).
+Theorems~\ref{th:rateconvfull} and \ref{th:genL2-first} are valid beyond the iid model and are applied here in a specific dependent context, by considering an auto-regressive time series.
+Let us consider an $\mbox{AR}(d)$ process with Gaussian innovations, parameterized by $\varphi\in\R^d$ ($d\geq 1$):